Tokyo is Michelin's most gourmet capital for sixth year

 Tokyo was also lauded for having the most restaurants bearing three-stars -- the Michelin guide's top honor -- even though the number slipped to 14 from 16 last year.

-"Japanese gourmet cooking is even more creative, inspired and inventive than in the past," said Michelin Ellis, international director of the Michelin guides.
+"Japanese gourmet cooking is even more creative, inspired and inventive than in the past," said Michael Ellis, international director of the Michelin guides.

 "The quality and skills displayed by chefs in the Kanto region (around Tokyo) are higher every year and confirm Japan's ranking among the world's leading countries in terms of fine dining," he said in a statement.